mbrezu/Cheat-JS/README.md

- * how the macro invocation call looks like (what you want to write in the JavaScript source code); this is the macro's "API"; it is JavaScript code (or almost) and the parsed AST for that code;
+ * how the macro invocation call looks like (what you want to write in the JavaScript source code); this is the macro's "API"; it is JavaScript code (or almost);
- * how the macro expansion looks like; this is the macro's "result";
+ * how the macro expansion looks like in JavaScript; this is the macro's "result";
-   it is an AST tree;
  * how to transform the AST of the invocation into the AST of the expansion; this is the macro's "implementation", written in Common Lisp.